|

 - Translation of Programming Languages (CS 155 F07), Dr. Eugene Wallingford, University of Northern Iowa

-Here are some other bits I've written about JavaCC and JJTree:
+Other bits I've written about JavaCC and JJTree